ELynx/zoom-fx-modding/README.md

 You may see Zoom Co related imagery in media files I use for demonstration.
 All images, fonts and names are property and trademark of Zoom Co and I do my best to use them fairly.

+VK logo is embedded by the link to official web site.
+This project has no relation or affiliation with VK, I only use their logo as signifier of where link directs to.

 ЮMoney logo used in this README is downloaded from official press / media kit.
 This project has no relation or affiliation with ЮMoney, I only use them as tips provider.

 If you (whoever you are, personal or corporate) see something that infringes on your property, let me know.
 I will work it out with you to my best speed possible, down to removal if that is only way to settle it.